DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch07/processing-your-data.md

 Developers built pandas on top of NumPy.
 As a result, every task you perform using pandas also goes through NumPy.
 [To obtain the benefits of pandas, you pay a performance penalty in most cases](https://towardsdatascience.com/speed-testing-pandas-vs-numpy-ffbf80070ee7).

 The speed issue may not be a concern at times, but when speed is essential, NumPy is always the better choice.

+#### Knowing when to use pandas

+You use pandas to make writing code easier and faster.
+Because pandas does a lot of the work for you, you could make a case for saying that using pandas also reduces the potential for coding errors.
+The essential consideration, though, is that the pandas library provides rich time-series functionality, data alignment, NA-friendly statistics, and _groupby()_, _merge()_, and _join()_ methods.
+Normally, you need to code these features when using NumPy, which means you keep reinventing the wheel.

+pandas can be useful for performing such tasks as _binning_ and workign with a _dataframe_ (a two-dimensional labeled data structure with columns that can potentially contain different data types) so that you can calculate statistics on it.

+In Chapter 9, you discover how to perform both discretization and binning.

+Chaper 13 shows actual binning examples, such as obtaining a frequency for each categorical variable of a data set.
+In fact, many of the examples in Chapter 13 don't work without binnning.